Umbilical Hernia After Pregnancy – Causes, Symptoms, and Treatment

 Welcoming your baby to this amazing world and cradling him in your arms is one of the most overwhelming feelings a woman can experience.
 Now that you have become a mother and your little one is out, you must be relieved mentally, but your body may not be completely alright.
-You may feel pain because of several reasons, even after your baby is born.
-One of the reasons for post-delivery pains is a hernia which is also known as a postpartum hernia.
+You may feel pain for several reasons, even after your baby is born.
+One of the reasons for post-delivery pains is an umbilical hernia after pregnancy, which is also known as a postpartum hernia.
 A hernia can occur anywhere in the body, for example, the thighs, lower abdomen or groin area.
-But, if it becomes extremely painful, you need to seek medical attention right away.
+But if the umbilical hernia postpartum becomes extremely painful, you need to seek medical attention right away.

 What Is an Umbilical Hernia?

-An umbilical hernia is when the belly button protrudes outwards post-delivery.
+An umbilical hernia occurs when the belly button protrudes outward after delivery.
 It may feel soft and tender to touch, and you may also be able to push it in sometimes.
-The most common symptom of an umbilical hernia is experiencing strain on the lower abdomen while sneezing and coughing continuously, or even while lifting heavyweights.
+The most common symptom of an umbilical hernia is experiencing strain on the lower abdomen while sneezing and coughing continuously, or even heavy lifting, such as lifting heavy weights (1).
 Along with experiencing strain, protrusion also becomes prominent.
+About 0.08% of all pregnancies experience umbilical hernia as well as herniated navel after pregnancy (2).
+When the hernia is small and asymptomatic, most experts recommend postponing the repair until after childbirth.

 Causes of Post Delivery Umbilical Hernia

-An umbilical hernia is caused due to the excessive pressure built-up in the abdomen and pelvic area.
-A few babies have a pre-existing defect in the umbilical region, which becomes apparent when they grow up and become pregnant themselves leading to umbilical hernia.
-This condition could also be due to weak abdominal muscles or due to increased abdominal pressure.
+A postpartum belly button hernia is caused by the excessive pressure built up in the abdomen and pelvic area (3).
+A few babies have a pre-existing defect in the umbilical region, which becomes apparent when they grow up and become pregnant themselves, leading to an umbilical hernia.
+Abdominal hernia after pregnancy could also be due to weak abdominal muscles or increased abdominal pressure.
 The major causes of an umbilical hernia are:

-• More than one pregnancy: If you have had twins or conceived for two or three times with less time gap in between then your muscles tend to weaken, which also triggers the risk of a hernia.
+- More than one pregnancy: If you have had twins or conceived twice or three times with a shorter time gap in between, then your muscles tend to weaken, which also triggers the risk of a hernia (4).

-• Overweight: If you are overweight, the chances of getting an umbilical hernia is more, as it weakens the elasticity of your abdominal muscles.
+- Overweight: If you are overweight, the chances of getting an umbilical hernia are higher, as it weakens the elasticity of your abdominal muscles (5).

-• Abdominal Surgery: Previously undergone abdominal surgeries may also lead to umbilical hernia.
+- Abdominal Surgery: Previously undergone abdominal surgeries or a C-section may also lead to an umbilical hernia (6).

 Symptoms of Postpartum Umbilical Hernia

-• Mild pain and swelling in your lower abdomen.
-The pain and burning sensation will increase when you are lifting heavy weights, coughing, sneezing or during bowel movements.
+- Mild pain and swelling in your lower abdomen.
+The pain and burning sensation will increase when you lift heavy weights, cough, sneeze, or have bowel movements.
 In the case of a strangulated hernia, which causes rigidness and severe pain in the abdomen, you need to get medical treatment immediately.

-• You may see visible skin symptoms as a hernia develops after C-section delivery around your abdomen.
-This type of hernia is called an incisional hernia.
+- You may see visible skin symptoms, such as a hernia on the belly button, develop after a C-section delivery around your abdomen.
+This type of umbilical hernia after a C-section is called an incisional hernia.
 The skin on your belly button becomes loose and bulges out.
-A hernia restricts your blood flow to the intestines, which causes the skin around the affected area to become reddish blue.
+A hernia restricts your blood flow to the intestines, which causes the skin around the affected area to become reddish-blue.

 1. Surgical Treatment